-HERers need to not only explore higher education issues from an interdisciplinary perspective but also be flexible in their “role positioning”, remove “functional fixation” of their roles, and conduct in-depth exploration of higher education research from multiple angles, updating the knowledge structure of higher education research.
+HERers need to not only explore higher education issues from an interdisciplinary perspective but also be flexible in their “role positioning”, remove the “functional fixation” of their roles, and conduct an in-depth exploration of higher education research from multiple angles, updating the knowledge structure of higher education research.
 First, HERers must cultivate an interdisciplinary vision and engage in multidisciplinary and multi-issue studies.
 While delving into their own expertise, they should also be able to understand and apply the knowledge and methods of other disciplines, becoming “T-shaped” talents.
 Only in this way can higher education research problems be placed in a more diverse disciplinary context, expand the communication channels of higher education research, and thus better facilitate the resolution of higher education issues.
 Second, HERers must engage in the open science movement.
 UNESCO, in its “Recommendation on Open Science”, provides a definition of open science and emphasizes the importance of open science in enhancing scientific cooperation and information sharing, and in opening up the processes of scientific knowledge creation and dissemination to a broader public (UNESCO, 2021).
 Open science encompasses all aspects of scientific disciplines and academic practices, mainly based on open scientific knowledge, open science infrastructure, open participation by societal actors, and open dialogue with other knowledge systems (UNESCO, 2021).
 Therefore, HERers can engage in or establish interdisciplinary research teams, participate in international open science projects, and collaborate with other countries and international organizations through open science platforms.
 Additionally, they can establish HER think tanks to increase the permeability of research media, reduce the flow barriers caused by knowledge stickiness, and enhance the knowledge slope in the research threshold, thereby promoting the development of HER and solving complex problems.
-Relevant studies have shown that factors such as the degree of mutual openness between knowledge subjects in the higher education research field, knowledge similarity, scientific research groups, and the cooperative consciousness of organizational institutions significantly affect the flow of knowledge in higher education research (Albert et al., 2022).
+Relevant studies have shown that factors such as the degree of mutual openness between knowledge subjects in the higher education research field, knowledge similarity, scientific research groups, and the cooperative consciousness of organizational institutions significantly affect the flow of knowledge in higher education research (Albert et al., 2022b).
 Therefore, breaking down disciplinary barriers and promoting scientific research cooperation are important pathways to promote the flow of knowledge in higher education research (Anthony, 2020).

 7. Limitations and Future Directions

 This study has some limitations.
-For example, the research data selected in this study came from only 10 journals, which not completely cover all samples of HER since the new century, and there may be some bias.
+For example, the research data selected in this study came from only 10 journals, which do not completely cover all samples of HER since the new century, and there may be some bias.
 Additionally, the research adopts the methods and tools of scientometrics to discuss the problem.
 Although it reveals the characteristics and mechanisms of interdisciplinary knowledge flow in HER to a certain extent, the research still has some defects in the presentation of the results due to the limitations of software and algorithms.
-Therefore, the next step the research will not only improve the above shortcomings, but also continue to deeply explore the principles of interdisciplinary knowledge flow in HER, and carry out detailed exploration of its specific and key situational variables.
+Therefore, the next step in the research will not only improve the above shortcomings, but will also continue to deeply explore the principles of interdisciplinary knowledge flow in HER, and carry out detailed exploration of its specific and key situational variables.
 In addition, a longitudinal study will be conducted to track the characteristics and paths of knowledge flow over time.

 Author Contributions:.
+Conceptualization, Wenxiu Jia and Li Pan; methodology, Wenxiu Jia; software, Wenxiu Jia; validation, Wenxiu Jia and Li Pan; formal analysis, Wenxiu Jia; investigation, Wenxiu Jia; resources, Siobhan Neary and Nicki Moore; data curation, Wenxiu Jia; writing—original draft preparation, Wenxiu Jia and Li Pan; writing—review and editing, Wenxiu Jia, Li Pan, Siobhan Neary and Nicki Moore; visualization, Wenxiu Jia and Li Pan; supervision, Li Pan; project administration, Li Pan; funding acquisition, Li Pan.
+All authors have read and agreed to the published version of the manuscript.